 Where to stay in Chiang Mai and how to get around

 Our list of what to do in Chiang Mai finished, I hope you like our suggestions.
 And I’m really excited for you to try some of our favorite spots in town.
-If you are looking for the best place to stay in Chiang Mai, check Agoda website, they have awesome deals and great hotels in Chiang Mai.
-If you have only a few days in town I suggest you stay at the old town, or close to the Tha Phae Gate, Nimman area is also a nice spot and it’s growing as the trendiest neighborhood in the city.
+If you are looking for the best place to stay in Chiang Mai, check Booking.com or Agoda, they have awesome deals and great hotels in Chiang Mai.
+If you have only a few days in town I suggest you stay at the Old Town, or close to the Tha Phae Gate; Nimman area is also a nice spot and it’s growing as the trendiest neighborhood in the city.